paulzuradzki/til/python/pandas-debug-df-inside-chain.md

 # Problem

-I want to inspect a pandas dataframe during intermediate steps of method chain for debugging.
+I want to inspect a pandas dataframe during intermediate steps of a method chain for debugging.

 # Solution
 Use pipe() and save intermediate dataframe to global variable for inspection later.